sabir-aspose/words-docs-com/en/nodejs_via_dotnet/developer-guide/programming-with-documents/working-with-shapes/_index.md

 ## Detect SmartArt Shape

 Aspose.Words also allows to detect if the Shape has a `SmartArt` object.
-To do this, use the [has_smart_art property](https://reference.aspose.com/words/python-net/aspose.words.drawing/shape/has_smart_art/) property.
+To do this, use the [hasSmartArt](https://reference.aspose.com/words/nodejs-net/aspose.words.drawing/shape/hassmartart/) property.

 The following code example shows how to work with the **HasSmartArt** property: